Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Parallel algorithm for pattern matching under SCERs

 We give an overview of the duel-and-sweep algorithm~\cite{amir1994alphabet,vishkin1985optimal}.
 The pattern is first preprocessed to obtain a \emph{witness table}, which is later used to prune candidates during the pattern searching.
-As the name suggests, in the duel-and-sweep algorithm, the pattern searching is divided into to two stages: the \emph{dueling stage} and the \emph{sweeping stage}.
-The pattern searching algorithm prunes candidates that cannot be pattern occurrences, first, by performing ``duels'' between, then by ``sweeping'' through the remaining candidates to obtain pattern occurrences.
+As the name suggests, in the duel-and-sweep algorithm, the pattern searching is divided into two stages: the \emph{dueling stage} and the \emph{sweeping stage}.
+The pattern searching algorithm prunes candidates that cannot be pattern occurrences, first by performing ``duels'' between them, and then by ``sweeping'' through the remaining candidates to obtain pattern occurrences.

 First, we explain the idea of dueling.
-Suppose $P$ is superimposed on itself with an offset $a < m$ and the two overlapped regions of $P$ are not match under $\approx$.
-Then it is impossible for two candidates $T_x$ and $T_{x+a}$ with offset $a$ to match $P$.
+Suppose $P$ is superimposed on itself with an offset $a < m$ and the two overlapped regions of $P$ do not match under $\approx$.
+Then it is impossible for two candidates $T_x$ and $T_{x+a}$ with offset $a$ to match $P$ simultaneously (see Figure~\ref{fig:overview_dueling}).
 The dueling stage lets each pair of candidates with such offset $a$ ``duel'' and eliminates one based on this observation, so that if candidate $T_x$ gets eliminated during the dueling stage, then $T_x \not\approx P$.
 However, the opposite does not necessarily hold true: $T_x$ surviving the dueling stage does not mean that $T_x \approx P$.
-On the other hand, it is guaranteed that if distinct candidates that survive the dueling stage overlap, their prefixes of certain length match.
-The sweeping stage takes the advantage of this property when checking whether some surviving candidate and the pattern match, so that this stage can be done also quickly.
+On the other hand, it is guaranteed that if distinct candidates $T_x$ and $T_{x+a}$ that survive the dueling stage overlap, then the suffixes of $T_x$ and $P$ of length $m-a$ match if and only if so do the prefixes of $T_{x+a}$ and $P$ of the same length.
+The sweeping stage takes advantage of this property when checking whether surviving candidates and the pattern match, so that this stage can also be done quickly.